 If declarations or answers concerning the Compliance System are requested for a Siemens subsidiary, you may also use the information provided for the Siemens Group above.

 Please contact your Legal Counsel or Compliance Officer for respective advice.
-Daniel Kronen or Henning Tabbert may support from a corporate perspective.
+Daniel Kronen or Yvonne Hamm-Düppe may support from a corporate perspective.

 Information regarding Compliance cases